learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 // => results = [[5, 3], [7, 1]]
 ```

 `hasTargetSum` now truly has one loop, which means this operates **linear time**.
-We did this by making a 👉 decision 👈 to make a tradeoff: we took up more space by allocating more memory for this extra hash to make the runtime more efficient.
+This is a 👉 tradeoff 👈 : we took up more space by allocating more memory for this extra hash to make the runtime more efficient.

 ![Space Dog](https://media.giphy.com/media/YRjZCWEIqMuEU/giphy-tumblr.gif)